-The Alli Allpa Phosphate Project covers part of a substantial sedimentary phosphate belt in the Junín Region of central Peru.
+The Alli Allpa Phosphate Project covers part of a substantial sedimentary phosphate deposit in the Junín Region of central Peru.
 The property is located near a major rail line connecting Huancayo with Lima and the port of Callao, with high-tension transmission lines crossing the property on its western side, and accessible from the national highway connecting Huancayo to Lima.
 Previous exploration, including trenching, drilling, and technical studies, identified an extensive zone of phosphate mineralization that is amenable to beneficiation and production of phosphate rock concentrate.
 Stonegate Agricom Ltd., subsequently acquired by Itafos Inc., filed an NI 43-101 Technical Report on SEDAR+ on March 16, 2010 ("Technical Report on the Mantaro Phosphate Deposit Junín District Peru" authored by Donald H. Hains and Michelle Stone, of Hains Technology Associates).

-The focus of the Company's efforts in 2023 and 2024 has been on community engagement, both to explain the benefits of phosphate as a fertilizer to improve crop yields and the potential benefits to the communities of having local production.
-In parallel, we recovered and relogged the 53 diamond drill holes completed by Stonegate in 2009-2010 and recovered the data and results of process studies.
-During the period, the Company completed the expenditures required to increase its ownership interest in the Project from 33% to 70% and is now seeking a partner to fund the next steps.
+The focus of the Company's efforts has been on community engagement and technical studies.
+We recovered and relogged the 53 diamond drill holes completed by Stonegate in 2009-2010 and recovered the data and results of process studies.
+The Company is planning some additional project work and is seeking a partner to fund the next steps.